 I know some of you have gone back to school already but my kiddos don’t go back until after Labor Day and I am ready!
-I feel like I am busier now then when they’re in school!!
-I know as soon as school starts I will probably eat my words, maybe!
+I feel like I am busier now than when they’re in school!!
+But I know as soon as school starts I will probably eat my words……. maybe!

 **Newly updated recipe December 20, 2016**

 I finally got a new crockpot and got to work fixing this slow cooker chili mac.
 My old crock pot was going on 15 years old and I have learned from other readers that the new crockpots cook faster.
 And now that I have a new one I can definitely say that they cook much, much faster!!
 I think this may be because the crock itself isn’t as thick and heavy as the older ones.
 Just a guess though.

 One thing I did change after a reader asked if she could put the ground beef in raw, and I thought why not.
 I do it with chicken all the time so why not beef.
 I tested it out and it worked out just fine!
 So, that’s one less step, YAY!!
 However, if the thought of putting raw beef in your crockpot bothers you feel free to brown it before.

 Now, to address the real problem so many of you were having.
 The pasta.
 Since the older crockpots cook much slower adding it in for the full cook time wasn’t an issue but these newer ones caused a huge problem and basically made the pasta turn to mush.
 After several test runs I have found that putting the pasta in during the last 15 minutes of cooking, cooked the pasta perfectly.